ananthakumaran/paisa/docs/reference/config.md

           {{predictAccount prefix="Income"}}
         {{/if}}
       {{/if}}
-    # Should be a valid handlerbar template
+    # Should be a valid handlebar template

 ## Accounts: account customization
 # OPTIONAL, DEFAULT: []